- Senior lecturer in the Near Eastern and Ethnic Studies Departments at UC Berkeley

 - Founder of American Muslims for Palestine

-Dr. Hatem Bazian is a native Palestinian who is currently a senior lecturer in the Near Eastern and Ethnic Studies Departments at UC Berkeley.
-During his academic career, he has taught courses on such subjects as Islam, Islamic Law, Sufism, Arabic, Middle Eastern Studies, Islam in America, Islamophobia, and “The Othering of Islam.”
+Dr. Hatem Bazian is a native Palestinian who is a lecturer in the Near Eastern, Asian American, and Asian Diaspora Studies Departments at UC Berkeley.
+He is also a co-founder of, and a Professor of Islamic Law and Theology at, Zaytuna College, the first accredited Muslim Liberal Arts College in the United States.
+(His co-founders were Zaid Shakir and Hamza Yusuf.)
+During his academic career, Bazian has taught courses on such subjects as Islam, Islamic Law, Sufism, Arabic, Middle Eastern Studies, Islam in America, and Islamophobia.

 At the national conference of the United States Student Association (USSA) held at UC Berkeley in 1988, Bazian co-led a large-scale walkout that ultimately caused the organization to adopt a resolution mandating that at least half of its board-of-directors’ members thenceforth should be “students of color.”